oasis-tcs/openc2-ap-pf/oc2pf.md

 * MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated

 OpenC2 Consumers that receive 'deny target' Commands:
 * MUST respond with Response code 200 upon successful parsing of the 'deny target' Command and subsequent imnplementation of the corresponding rule.

+OpenC2 Consumers that receive and successfully parse 'deny target' Commands but cannot implement the 'deny target' :

+* MUST NOT respond with a OK/200
+* SHOULD respond with the 501 status code
+* SHOULD respond with 'Rule not implemented' in the status text
+* MAY respond with the 500 status code

 OpenC2 Consumers that receive 'deny target' Commands and support the 'delete pf:rule_number' Command: